ManuelGil/vscode-code-log-plus/README.md

 CodeLog+ accelerates debugging by providing:

 - Instant insertion of formatted log statements for JavaScript, Python, Java, C#, PHP, Dart, Go, C++, Ruby, and more
-- Customizable templates, prefixes, delimiters, and accessibility‑friendly modes
+- Customizable templates, prefixes, delimiters, and accessibility-friendly modes
 - Bulk operations: edit, comment/uncomment, remove, and highlight logs
-- Workspace‑wide Tree View for navigating all log statements
+- Workspace-wide Tree View for navigating all log statements
 - Progress indicators and performance optimizations for large codebases

 ![Animated demo of CodeLog+ in VS Code.
 A user places the cursor on a variable and uses a keyboard shortcut to insert a formatted log statement with file name, line number, and variable name.](https://raw.githubusercontent.com/ManuelGil/vscode-code-log-plus/main/images/add-log-statement.gif)